Geotab/sdk/src/software/guides/developing-addins.md

 > The second parameter to the gotoPage method is optional and is used for query string parameters.

-## Opening third-party applications using URI schema from Addins.
+## Opening third-party applications using URI schema from Addins.(Only for Drive app v.
+4.1.0

 It's possible to open different applications like prontoforms or native calendar from addins.
 To do so, it's important to construct correct URI schema string and pass it to